Devikhindi

 Devikhindi is a village in Khanapur (Vita) taluka of Sangli district of Maharashtra in India.

 It belongs to Desh or Paschim Maharashtra region.
-It is situated 21km away from sub-district headquarter Vita and 75km away from district headquarter Sangli.
+It is situated 21 km away from sub-district headquarter Vita and 75 km away from district headquarter Sangli.
 As per 2009 stats, Devikhindi village is also a gram panchayat.

 The total geographical area of village is 2457.91 hectares.
 Devikhindi has a total population of 2,212 peoples.
 There are about 562 houses in Devikhindi village.
-Vita is nearest town to Devikhindi which is approximately 21km away.
+Vita is nearest town to Devikhindi which is approximately 21 km away.